Can websites see your physical location?

 We do not know how many companies link this data together in this way.
 However, some websites and ad tracking networks probably do.
 It is definitely possible with the technology they have.

-In tests we did, the Google.gr website did not ask us to tell it our address when we searched for various terms, although but he had asked for it and we had forbidden it.
+In tests we did, the website Google.gr did not ask us to tell him our address, when we searched for various terms, although he had previously requested it and we had banned it.
 Of course we have allowed it on our mobile phone.
 Strange, don't you think?

 VPN and hide your location